bhmj/pg-api/README.md

 There are two possible calling conventions: `POST` and `CRUD`

 `CRUD` (default):
-- GET method reads, POST, PUT, PATCH and DELETE write.
+- GET method read, POST, PUT, PATCH and DELETE write.
 - function suffixes: `get`, `ins`, `upd`, `pat` and `del` respectively.
 - intended for classic REST API (object manipulation)

 `POST`:
-- any HTTP method calls the same function.
+- any HTTP method call the same function.
 POST is preferred.
 - as a result, no suffix on functions.
-- all calls are *write* calls (use *write* database connection).
+- all calls are *write* calls (i.e. use *write* database connection).
-- intended for json-intensive API where any call may lead to write operations.
+- intended for json-intensive API where any call can lead to write operations.

 #### External services